owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 end
 {% endhighlight %}

-Another place to make good use of Service Layer shine is reusing workflows for different controllers, say the same workflow in the above example is used in the *Storefront::StoresController* for store front and in the *Api::StoresController* for REST API calls, where Service Layer becomes a [Facade][12].
+Another place where Service Layer shines is reusing workflows for different controllers, for example, the same workflow in the above example is used in the *Storefront::StoresController* for store front and in the *Api::StoresController* for REST API calls.
+Service Layer becomes a [Facade][12] in this case.

 #### Presentation Model

-It's not uncommon to present multiple models in the same view.
+It's not uncommon to present multiple models in a view.
 Most importantly, not all attributes of a model are needed for a certain presentation.
-In a complex system where there are lots of screens, views become a very messy place for extracting state and behavior from models.
+In a complex system where there are lots of screens, views become a very busy place for extracting state and behavior from models.
-Here comes the [Presentation Model][14] to ease the pain:
+The [Presentation Model][14] comes to ease the pain:

 > Presentation Model pulls the state and behavior of the view out into a model class that is part of the presentation.
 The Presentation Model coordinates with the domain layer and provides an interface to the view that minimizes decision making in the view.
 The view either stores all its state in the Presentation Model or synchonizes its state with Presentation Model frequently.